eminalemdar/2048/README.md

 - **Environment consistency** - Same definitions, different configurations
 - **Resource composition** - Manage related resources as a single unit
 - **Status tracking** - Built-in monitoring of resource creation and health
+- **Status tracking** - Built-in monitoring of resource creation and health

 See [kubernetes/kro/README.md](kubernetes/kro/README.md) for detailed KRO documentation and comparison with other tools.